I-129CW, Petition for a CNMI-Only Nonimmigrant Transitional Worker

-A visa from the U.S. Department of State may be needed if the beneficiary is found ineligible for a grant of status, a change of status or an extension of stay or if the beneficiary travels outside the CNMI.
+The beneficiary may need a visa from the U.S. Department of State if they are found ineligible for a grant of status, a change of status or an extension of stay, or if they travel outside the CNMI.

 Please provide a duplicate copy of Form I-129CW and all supporting documentation at the time of filing.
 Additionally, please provide duplicate copies of all documents sent to USCIS in response to a Request for Evidence or Notice of Intent to Deny.
 The duplicate copies will be sent to the U.S. Department of State.
 USCIS will not make a duplicate copy if one is not provided.

 Please note: Failure to submit duplicate copies may cause a delay in the U.S. Department of State issuing a visa abroad, if one is needed.

 When a foreign national employee with an approved Form I-129CW petition is admitted to the CNMI, U.S. Customs and Border Protection grants the foreign national employee a period of stay documented on Form I-94 or as noted in the passport or travel document.

-If the expiration date on the granted Form I-94 ends before the end of Form I-129CW’s validity period (as shown on Form I-797 approval notice) one of the following must occur before the expiration date on Form I-94 or as noted in the passport or travel document:
+If the expiration date on the granted Form I-94 ends before the end of Form I-129CW’s validity period (as shown on Form I-797, Notice of Action) one of the following must occur before the expiration date on Form I-94 or as noted in the passport or travel document: